 Despite getting a free pass for showing his genitals on air, Jamba chose to censor all future Crazy Frog content to avoid backlash from concerned parents.
 Arguably, this controversy only buoyed his star.
 It made him infamous in the eyes of 2000s kids everywhere.

-In 2020, Crazy Frog’s iconic ‘Axel F’ remix has a whopping 2.4 billion views on YouTube.
+In 2021, Crazy Frog’s iconic ‘Axel F’ remix has a whopping 3.1 billion views on YouTube.
 This is despite the video being uploaded in 2009, way past the Frog’s peak popularity.
-The top comment on the video as of October 27 is, “No you’re not the only one who watches this in 2020.”
+The top comment on the video ominously hints to the return of the Crazy Frog – The Frog himself saying “Ring Ding d-d Ding Ding”, back in March 2021.

-Somehow, Crazy Frog has achieved a longevity normally reserved for pop culture icons and legends.
+Somehow, Crazy Frog has achieved longevity normally reserved for pop culture icons and legends.

-If you want to catch up with all of Crazy Frog’s latest antics, you can join his official Discord server, but be aware it’s 4,000 people actively admitting very forbidden thirst for the Frog on a daily basis.
-You can also subscribe to him on Spotify, alongside 200,000 other unfortunate souls.
+If you want to catch up with all of Crazy Frog’s latest antics, you can join his official Discord server, but be aware it’s 6,000 people actively admitting very forbidden thirst for the Frog on a daily basis.
+You can also subscribe to him on Spotify, alongside 1.2 million other monthly listeners.